 Maintaining Cut Loofahs

-Once cut, your kitchen loofahs need proper care:
+Once cut, your kitchen loofahs need proper care to maximize their lifespan and hygiene.

 When worn out, toss in the compost - it'll break down in weeks.